Meet our 2016 Fellows

 Fellows spend up to 10 hours a week on IFP modules, supported by supervisors.
 Training is delivered through a self-directed, experiential approach based on learning themes that focus on specific areas of skill development:

 - Citizenship engagement,

 - Self-directed professional development.

 - Anticipate the social, economic, and ethical implications of frailty and late life issues

-- Recognize frailty to improve care for frail elderly Canadians with evidence-based interventions
+- Recognize frailty to improve care for older Canadians living with frailty with evidence-based interventions

 - Identify and apply best practices for citizen-patient engagement to incorporate their needs and concerns within research and practice